cjbassi/termui/README.md

-**DEPRECATED**: Please use the upstream termui repo now that development has resume there.
+**DEPRECATED**: Please use the upstream termui repo now that development has resumed there.

 # termui